esp-rs/esp-mbedtls/README.md

 - esp32c3
 - esp32s3

+Limited support is also available for `esp32s2` but it won't compile for async.

 To run examples, you need to specify the architecture as a feature, the example name, the target and the toolchain.

 You also need to set `SSID` and `PASSWORD` as your environment variables